houssoli/mule-test-tools/README.md

 * `MuleClient client()`: Get an initialized client.
 * `String load(String location)`: Load a resource using a Spring style [resource pattern].
 * `void dispatch(String address, Object payload)`: Dispatch a message containing the given payload to the given address.
+* `MuleMessage send(String address, Object payload)`: Send a message containing the given payload synchronously to the given address and return the response.
 * `MuleMessage request(String address)`: Pop a message off the given address or get null if the request times out.
 Timeout can be changed from default by overriding `int getMessageRequestTimeout()`.
 * `Flow flow(String name)`: Get the flow with the given name.
 * `MuleEvent event(Object payload)`: Build a test event containing the given payload.